Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 #### Delaware State University
 ##### January 2013 – May 2013; Dover, DE.

-* Aided students with completing programs developed in java.
+* Aided learners with completing programs developed in java.
-* Assisted students with conceptualizing and understanding programming logic.
+* Assisted learners with conceptualizing and understanding programming logic.